wchang17/js-dc-5/03-control-flow/lesson_plan.md

 - Closing Questions / Tying up loose ends
 - Exit Tickets

-## Advanced Git
-- With our basic pull and push model of working with git, we don't have a way of maintaining our own copies of a repo, with our own changes, independent of those working the original repository.

-### Forking
-- Go to github repo, https://github.com/ga-students/JS-DC-3
-- click 'Fork'
-- pull fork locally
-- make changes (i.e. copy our homework into this repository)
-- push up to remote

-### Pull Requests
-- go to original repo
-- click 'New Pull Request'
-- select 'compare across forks'
-- select which branches we'd like to compare
-- create new pull request

-### Setting upstream master
-- `git remote add upstream https://github.com/ga-students/JS-DC-3`
-- `git pull upstream master`

-## Review: Data Types and Arrays

 ## Introduction to Control Flow
 Programming is often described as writing and following a recipe.
 Recipes are a metaphor that we use to describe what we're doing when we're programing: taking a complex task and breaking it down into small and discrete steps that we can describe to a computer, so that the computer can not only follow those tasks, but do so with incredible speed and precision on a huge quantity of data.